+The City kicked off efforts to update its Comprehensive Plan and to complete a Parks Master Plan.
+Both represent important planning tools that will shape future decisions and redevelopment.
 The City continues to promote organizational efficiency and effectiveness through technology upgrades, management of a classification and compensation system, and on-going evaluation of employee benefits.
 A continued emphasis on workforce training and development provides employee's with the necessary skills to deliver quality services to the citizens of Mission.